glenrobertson/glenrobertson.github.com/blog/_posts/2013-02-04-django-js-css-compression-with-pipeline.md

 ### Configure your settings.py
-There are three main changes you need to make to your `settings.py` to get `django-pipeline` running.
+There are a few changes you need to make to your `settings.py` to get `django-pipeline` running.
 These are:

+1. Add `pipeline` to the installed apps
 1. Change the `staticfiles` app's file storage engine to `pipeline.storage.PipelineStorage`:
 1. Tell `pipeline` to use `cssmin` and `slimit` as the minification engines:
 1. Tell `pipeline` where your css/js files are located:

 Here is an example configuration:

+    INSTALLED_APPS = (
+        ...
+        'pipeline',
+        ...
+    )

     STATICFILES_STORAGE = 'pipeline.storage.PipelineStorage'